 - Tuition fees are payable upon accepting the offer for admission and joining the program. - Fees are payable in two installments, due on the first day of each semester.
 A post-dated cheque for the second payment should be given at the start of the first semester. - International students are required to pay the entire fee in advance. - Tuition fees for the subsequent academic year must be paid (for by the end of the first week, of each academic year.
-In case of unpaid fees by the last payment date set by the University, a charge of AED 200 per week will accrue for late fee payment. - A charge of AED 250 will accrue for any dishonored charges. - Failure to pay may result in exclusion from all University facilities and from sitting examinations. - All fees must be cleared in order to receive award certificates and course completion certificates.
+In case of unpaid fees by the last payment date set by the University, a charge of AED 200 per week will accrue for late fee payment. - Remedial Course Fee for undergraduate programs is AED 2100 per credit. - A charge of AED 250 will accrue for any dishonored charges. - Failure to pay may result in exclusion from all University facilities and from sitting examinations. - All fees must be cleared in order to receive award certificates and course completion certificates.
 In the case of change of program, the program with high fee will be applicable for the rest of the duration of study.